madfish-solutions/templewallet-dapp/README.md

     // that tracks current permission in real-time.

     console.info(permission);
-    // prints "{ pkh: string, rpc: string }" if permission exists, "null" - if not.
+    // prints "{ rpc: string, pkh: string, publicKey: string }" if permission exists, "null" - if not.

     const wallet = new ThanosWallet("My Super DApp", permission);